 - Port No: Displays the port number being assigned the MAC addresses. - MAC Address: Type the target MAC address you want to bind for the specific port.
-User can assign up to 3 MAC addresses to the port. - Select Port: Select the port number and click Read button.
-If you have not entered any MAC Address before, the address is blank.
+User can assign up to 3 MAC addresses to the port. - Read: Pull down the selection bar to choose a port number and click the Read button to show the MAC addresses bound with the port or modify the MAC addresses. - Select Port: Select the port number and click Read button.
+If you don't enter any MAC Address before, the address is blank.
 If you have entered any MAC address, the field will display the MAC addresses your previously entered. - Binding: Enable or Disable.
 Select Enable to enable the MAC Address Binding feature.